Hybrid Work is the Future - 6 Ways to Help You Decide if It’s Right for Your Company

 Employees are concerned about missing out on career advancement opportunities due to a lack of visibility from full-time remote work.
 Some are worried their relationships with coworkers could suffer without seeing them in person.
 But a majority still don't want to go back to their desks full-time because they love the flexibility that hybrid offers.

 Thinking of making the jump to hybrid work?
-Here are five things to consider.
+Here are six things to consider.

 1. Have you crunched the numbers?